nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Whether to use a prefix for the name of the patient
 3. Number of parameters for the command

-Alternatives:

-1. Use a shorter command word (eg. ap instead of addpatient)
-    - Pros: Easy to type
-    - Cons: Might be confusing for the user
-2. Use a prefix for the name of the patient (eg. n/ instead of just the name)
+**Aspects:**

+Command format:
+1. __Alternative 1 (Current choice)__: Create separate commands for adding patients, appointments and bills
     - Pros: Easier to implement
-    - Cons: Might be confusing for the user
+    - Cons: Might be troublesome for user to remember the different commands
-3. Combine add feature for patients, appointments and bills into one command
+2. __Alternative 2__: Create one command for adding patients, appointments and bills using the command word `add`
-    - Pros: Easier to implement
+    - Pros: Easy to remember and type the command word
-    - Cons: Might be confusing for the user
+    - Cons: Too many prefixes to type in one command, which can make the command very long

 ### Edit Feature